-Legendary fashion brand, Burberry, is quickly becoming a digital enterprise leader.
-The retail icon is an excellent example of how AI infused mobile apps improve customer satisfaction, encourage brand affinity, and drive sales.
+The legendary fashion brand, Burberry, is quickly becoming a digital enterprise leader.
+The retail icon is an excellent example of how AI-infused mobile apps improve customer satisfaction, encourage brand affinity, and drive sales.

 Burberry has also created a strategic link between both online and offline retail landscapes with AI technology.
 Customers can use their smartphones to scan barcodes in-store and receive product information, manufacturing details and care instructions.

-Moving forward, Burberry is focusing heavily on customer value management to consolidate their digital leadership in the industry.
+Moving forward, Burberry is focusing heavily on customer value management to consolidate its digital leadership in the industry.